niplav/site/index.md

 *author: niplav, created: 2019-03-20, modified: 2021-04-10, language: english, status: in progress, importance: 6, confidence: log*

-> __This is the website of niplav, containing essays, translations,
-> transcriptions, music and computer programs.__
+> __If you take away just one thing from this website, it should be that I think [you would want to sign up for cryonics](./considerations_on_cryonics.html) after careful deliberation.__

 Content
 =======

-If you take away one thing from this website, it should be that I think [you would want to sign up for cryonics](./considerations_on_cryonics.html) under careful deliberation.

 This is the website of niplav.
 It contains essays on different topics, including (but not limited to) programming, unusual social behavior and